PrepMarquis/novela-hugo-starter/content/post/how-to-abandon-a-sinking-ship.md

 * Organization resist to form any structure
 * Job descriptions are not clear
 * They fail to recognize key employees

+* They claim to collaborate or partner with so called big names to amaze people

 * They do not suit your work style

   This, I don't have a solid theory to quote.
 Though thorugh exprience I certainly came to believe everyone has some sort of work style that can be categorized generally made up  by what communication means to a person.